~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 O W N A R A R E P I E C E O F H I S T O R Y

-1926 reproduction of "Poro in Pictures" -- from The Freeman Institute Black History Collection
+1926 reproduction of "Poro in Pictures" -- from Freeman Institute Black History Collection

 OWN A VINTAGE COPY OF "PORO IN PICTURES"

-Great Birthday or Christmas gift!
+Great Birthday or Holiday gift!
 Educational & inspirational.

 ~ QUANTITY DISCOUNTS ~

-Quantity discounts for utilizing this remarkable "Poro in Pictures" as a fund-raiser or for resale.
+Quantity discounts for utilizing this remarkable book as a fund-raiser or for resale.

 A percentage of each copy sold will go to: